gomahajan/cm-q1/ibm/README.md

 This will support systematic coordinated system development by making use of seamless integration and synergy of a wide range of data and technologies.
+- DISCUSSION ON ACTIVITY RECOGNITION
+- Activity Recognition Approach Comparison
+- Cook [132] created a single benchmark dataset that contains 11 separate sensor event datasets collected from seven physical testbeds.
+- Activity Sensing and Activity Recognition
+- Liao et al. [156] use continuous
+2-D GPS data as input to a CRF.
+One solution to adapt activity models to sensor types is to include all available sensors in a discriminative or generative model, and allow the model itself to choose the most effective ones for any given situation.
+This is known as sensor selection or active sensing [133].
+- EMERGING TRENDS AND DIRECTIONS
+- Complex Activity Recognition single user
+- Wu et al. [134] proposed an algorithm using factorial CRF (FCRF) to recognize multiple concurrent activities
+- Hu and Yang [135]
+proposed a two-level probabilistic and goal-correlation framework that deals with both concurrent and interleaving goals from observed activity sequences.
+- Modayil et al. [136] introduced interleaved HMMs to model both interactivity and intraactivity dynamics
+- Gu et al. [87] proposed an emerging patternbased approach to sequential, interleaved and concurrent activity recognition.
+- Complex Activity Recognition multiple user
+- Lin and Fu [144]
+proposed a layered model to learn multiple users’ activity preferences
+- Wang et al. [145] used CHMMs to recognize multiuser activities
+- Singla et al. [146] proposed a single
+HMM model for two residents.
+- Hoey
+and Grzes [147] present a multilevel DBN model
+- Scalability
+- Chen and Nugent [126] developed activity ontologies
+- Okeyo
+et al. [167] extended this idea by developing learning algorithms
+- Abnormal Activity Recognition

+## A survey on wearable systems for monitoring and early diagnosis for the elderly [59]
+survey-health-sensors

+## Activity knowledge transfer in smart environments
+knowledge-transfer-smart-homes

+## Recognizing Daily Activities with RFID-Based Sensors
+daily-rfid

+## An ‘Object-Use Fingerprint’: The Use of Electronic Sensors for Human Identification
+sensor-human-identification

+## Fine-Grained Activity Recognition by Aggregating Abstract Object Usage
+fine-grained-object